 ORIGINAL KREEM TANK PREP - Tank Wash & Conditioner

-1. Wash out tank with hot soapy water.
-If the tank if badly rusted and has loose flaky rust add stones or nuts and bolts and agitate to remove the loose rust.
-For new tanks it is important to remove the oily protective coating.
-An industrial strength detergent, or a commercial degreaser/cleaner like KREEM new Tank Cleaner/Degreaser, acetone, M.E.K. should be used.
+1. Wash out the tank with hot soapy water.
+If the tank is badly rusted and has loose flaky rust add stones or nuts and bolts and agitate to remove the loose rust.
+For new tanks, it is important to remove the oily protective coating.
+An industrial-strength detergent or a commercial degreaser/cleaner like KREEM new Tank Cleaner/Degreaser, acetone, M.E.K. should be used.

 For small tanks (1-5 gallons) use one pint LINER.
 For larger tanks use one quart per 20 gallon of tank capacity.
 If the tank contains baffles, be sure to consider the increase in surface area.
 For spraying or brushing thin with methyl ethyl ketone to desired consistency.
 Remove the tank from the vehicle, remove any valves and petcocks, and stop all outlets.